 Flour: for best results, use strong white flour (also known as bread flour).

-Blueberries: I recommend frozen.
+Blueberries: I recommend frozen blueberries.

 In terms of equipment, you won't need anything special, but the following will come in handy: